dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 rediscovered, as they are pieces of universal truths.
 What has begun and what was set in motion cannot be stopped, nor should it be.

-- you're #WhatHaveViews
-  - thoughts belong to those who think them.
+> Thoughts belong to those who think them.
+>
-  - words belong to those who write them.
+> Words belong to those who write them.
+>
-  - languages belong to those who speak them.
+> Languages belong to those who speak them.
-  - and our memes? they belong to us
-  - our languages? they belong to us
+>
+> Ideas belong to those who imagine them.

 #&#x300C;&#x25CA;&#x203D;&#x03BB;&#x2207;&#x03A6;&#x300D;
 {:center}